AmyHuang.jpg

 Dr. Amy is EMDR and brainspotting certified.
 Dr. Amy has also completed trainings in cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), emotion focused therapy (EFT), acceptance commitment therapy (ACT), motivational interviewing (MI) and Gottman therapy for couples.
 She is knowledgeable about utilizing IFS in her practice for brainspotting and EMDR.

 Dr. Amy has worked in a variety of sectors that include non-profit/for-profit organizations, child psychiatry, schools (LAUSD and ABC Unified School Districts), colleges, women rape survivors, working internationally with people with schizophrenia, carers of people with mental illnesses, autistic people, and children in the general and special education population.
 Her passion is working with minority groups, cis-gender and with people in the LGBTQI community.
-She primarily works with adolescents and adults in individual and couple’s therapy.
+She primarily works with adolescents and adults in individual and couple’s therapy in private practice.

 Services Provided: